WWW.ILoveLBNY.Com

 The diving platform, believed to be around National Blvd.

 A couple of match book covers touting "A deluxe Dinner" for 85 cents and some entertainment of the day.
-Or if you preffered, you could go to the beach, bath house, dinner and dancing, including transportation from the city for 2 bucks !!
+Or if you preferred, you could go to the beach, bath house, dinner and dancing, and including transportation from the city for 2 bucks!

 A car parked outside Healy's on Long Beach Blvd. circa 1910 or so.